 On June 30, 2004, we drew down the full \$10,000 term loan.
 The proceeds of the term loan, to be repaid in equal monthly installments of \$167 over five years, were used for the retirement of outstanding debt and capital expenditures.
 From June 30, 2004 through August 1, 2004, the interest rate associated with the term loan was based on LIBOR plus a 1.25% Eurodollar spread.
 On July 1, 2004, we entered into an interest rate swap arrangement in the notional amount of \$10,000 to be effective on August 2, 2004, related to the \$10,000 term loan, in order to take advantage of historically low interest rates.
 We received a fixed rate of interest in exchange for a variable rate.
 The swap rate received was 3.98% for five years.
 The total rate of interest paid by us is equal to the swap rate of 3.98% plus the Eurodollar spread stipulated in the predetermined grid associated with the term loan.
-From August 2, 2004, this adjusted rate increased to 5.33%, on January 1, 2005 the adjusted rate increased to 5.73%, on April 1, 2005, the adjusted rate increased to 6.48%, on October 3, 2005, the adjusted rate increased to 6.98%, and on February 14, 2007, the adjusted rate increased to 7.23%, and remains at that rate as of March 31, 2007.
+From August 2, 2004, this adjusted rate increased to 5.33%, on January 1, 2005 the adjusted rate increased to 5.73%, on April 1, 2005, the adjusted rate increased to 6.48%, on October 3, 2005, the adjusted rate increased to 6.98%, and on February 14, 2007, the adjusted rate increased to 7.23%, and remains at that rate as of June 30, 2007.
 Derivative instruments are accounted for in accordance with SFAS No. 133, "Accounting for Derivative Instruments and Hedging Activities", which requires that all derivative instruments be recognized in the financial statements at fair value.
-The fair value of this arrangement at March 31, 2007 resulted in an asset of \$57, all of which was reflected as a short-term asset.
+The fair value of this arrangement at June 30, 2007 resulted in an asset of \$57, all of which was reflected as a short-term asset.

 Effective July 3, 2006, the banks amended the credit facility to reflect our acquisitions of ABLE and McDowell.
-As a result, the banks increased the amount of the revolving credit component from \$15,000 to \$20,000.
-In addition, the financial covenants that we are required to maintain under the facility were revised accordingly.
+As a result, the banks increased the amount of the revolving credit component from \$15,000 to \$20,000, and the financial covenants that we are required to maintain under the facility were revised accordingly.
+In addition, the revolving credit component of the facility was extended for one additional year.